-This role has been designed as a starting position within the Centre from which suitable employees can progress to a full-time instructional role and is usually combined with a Modern Apprenticeship.
-Trainees work as Group Instructors (GI’s) on a 6 week rotation: 4 weeks on the instructional team and 2 weeks on domestic work.
+This role has been designed as a starting position within the Centre from which suitable employees can progress to a full-time instructional role and is often combined with a Modern Apprenticeship.
+The role is a mixture of instructional work and house team work.

 Instructional role Each GI is assigned to a group of up to 8 clients for the entire length of the client’s stay and are responsible for the pastoral care of their own group throughout the course.
-During an activity where the GI has achieved the NGB instructional qualification or relevant in-centre training and a valid 1st aid certificate, the GI will take sole charge of the group.
+During an activity where the GI has achieved the NGB instructional qualification or relevant in-centre training the GI will take sole charge of the group.
 During activities where the appropriate qualification/training has not yet been achieved, the GI will work as an assistant to the qualified instructor.

 There are no minimum qualifications required but we do require experience in a broad range of activities and a willingness to work hard alongside qualified instructors in order to progress.